 Since cats cannot talk in our human vocal language, having some idea about what their body postures are telling us can help us understand what is going on in their lives.

-A few years ago I was in the kitchen preparing to feed our cats when the accidental breaking of a dinner plate created a very loud noise.
+A few years ago I was in the kitchen preparing to feed our cats when the accidental breaking of a dinner plate on a hot stove created a very loud explosion type noise.
+(It sounds a lot worse than it was.)

 There were several cats in the kitchen and they all took off running in a crouched position with head forward and a look of pure determination on their faces to get the heck out of there.